digibib/mycel/README.md

 1. A websocket server handling log on/off requests from the clients, adjusting the time spent by users, as well as broadcasting this information to the clients and web administration interface.

 2. An API server implemented using [Grape], exposing the database via a REST/JSON.
 The API is used by the web interface to store and retrieve configuration settings.
+It is also used to identify the clients and authenticate users before they connect to the WebSocket server.
 This process is also serving the HTML views.

 ###Database
 The database keeps track of how the library is organized hierarchicaly in branches, departments and clients, as well as users and which user is logged on to which client.
 Most settings are configurable at all levels (organization -> branch -> department -> client).
 If a given setting is not set, it is inherited from the parent level in the hierarchy.

-The user table is reset every day, and only anonymized information is logged for statistical purposes.
+The user table is reset every day, and only anonymized information is stored for statistical purposes.

 ###Clients
 WRITEME

-## Installation Instructions
+## Installation and setup
 The system is quite easy to set up.
 Both server and client are (currently) written in Ruby.

 ### Database